The Design & Management of Learning Environments

 Our unique data and fact-finding process, The Mental Rebuild®, identifies under-utilised facilities in 9 out of 10 cases, and our user-driven design processes enable us to put them into use.

 This concept has helped many HE establishments in Scandinavia to identify smarter ways of using facilities.
 By changing the habits of how we use space, we can make room for more.

 As the founder and Global Head of Workplace Management & Design of SIGNAL, Gitte Andersen is the creator of the mindset that SIGNAL is founded on – to work with space as a strategic tool to aid better performance in organisations.
 Gitte has been both nominated and awarded several prizes within the building and innovation industry and is a frequent speaker and lecturer.
 She also co-authored the books Space m2, and Facility Management as digital change agent’.

-The Auditorium of the Future: How we can design intimate and collective spaces that are equipped for a technology-led world
+The Auditorium of the Future: Designing intimate and collective spaces that are equipped for a technology-led world

 Ian Stickland, Charcoalblue